So what’s a Collaborative anyway?

 Impact networks perform the 5 C’s:

-Impact networks provide outsized value and impact for their small size through collaborative efforts.
+Impact networks provide outsized value for their small teams through collaboration.

 The Blackstone Collaborative helps facilitate connections and communications across diverse systems and scales.